Main content start

 Graduate Fellowships

-• How should we understand the meaning of academic freedom?
+• How should we understand the meaning of academic freedom and freedom of speech on college campuses?

-• What role should diversity and inclusion play in the academy?
+• What should a commitment to diversity and inclusion mean at the academy?

 • When controversies erupt on campus, what values should guide their resolution?

-We will consider foundational values (e.g., justice, equality, freedom) underlying debates about these questions, and consider the tensions among them both in theory and in the policies that shape academic life.
+We will consider foundational values underlying debates about these questions, and consider the tensions among them both in theory and in the policies that shape academic life.
 Through the workshop, fellows will gain exposure to an array of perspectives and methodologies for thinking about ethical issues specific to their research, within the academic community, and more broadly within society.

 Meet our current fellows